Oklahoma teachers will fight 'until hell freezes over' if needed

 Their walkout comes days after the state approved some raises and school funding -- but only a fraction of what the teachers' union demanded.

-So despite indefinite school cancellations and even the risk of discipline from some districts, teachers say they won't give up.
+So despite school cancellations and even the risk of discipline from some districts, teachers say they won't budge.

 "We will hold the line until hell freezes over, and then we will be here on ice skates," Muskogee High School teacher Diane Walker said.
 "We love our kids."